theshajha/100-essential-apis/README.md

 Interested in adding an API to the Odyssey?
 Here's how you can contribute:

 1. **Fork the Repository**:
-   - Click on the `Fork` button at the top right corner of this repository.
+   - Click on the `Fork` button in the top right corner of this repository.

 2. **Create Your API**:
    - Create a new Django app for your API in your forked repository.